strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt3.md

 Let's go over this line by line.

-If a character just beat a very strong enemy and got a lot of experience, it could levelup more than one time.
-So the first thing we need to do is figuring out how many times we need to levelup.
+If a character just beat a very strong enemy and got a lot of experience, it could level up more than one time.
+So the first thing we need to do is figuring out how many times we need to level up.

 ```ts
 let levels: number = 0;